| | | |

 What is the Safest Part of Roatan?

-The safest part of Roatan is in the tourist areas – West End, West Bay and Sandy Bay.
+The safest part of Roatan is in the tourist areas—West End, West Bay, and Sandy Bay.

 Is Roatan Worth Visiting?

 Yes!
 Roatan is definitely worth visiting.
 The island is beautiful – covered in lush, green vegetation and you’re never more than 10 minutes away from a beautiful beach.
-Roatan also has some of the best snorkeling and scuba diving on the Mesoamerican Reef and, if you’re asking is Roatan expensive? – it’s much more affordable than almost every other island in the Caribbean.
+Roatan also has some of the best snorkeling and scuba diving on the Mesoamerican Reef and, if you’re asking is Roatan expensive?—it’s much more affordable than almost every other island in the Caribbean.

 So…is Roatan dangerous for tourists?
 The final answer is a resounding NO.

 I hope this post successfully answered your question, is Roatan Honduras safe?
-If you have any more questions about the safety of the Bay Islands or Honduras as a whole, don’t hesitate to reach out to me via Instagram!
-I’d be happy to answer any questions you have and put your mind at ease.
-You may also enjoy my related posts below.
+If you have any more questions about the safety of the Bay Islands or Honduras as a whole, don’t hesitate to send me an email.

 6 Comments